openhab/openhab-docs/tutorials/migration.md

 As bindings and other add-ons are installed, you can watch for errors in the logs.
 Errors at this time may not be important but make note of those that did generate errors during installation for special attention later.

-Once a binding or add-on is installed, it will create a `<openHAB 2 conf>/services/<add-on name>.cfg` file.
+Once a binding or add-on is installed, it will create a `$OPENHAB_CONF/services/<add-on name>.cfg` file.
 Unlike in openHAB 1.x where all the binding configurations are placed in the one openhab.cfg file, openHAB 2 has a separate .cfg file for each binding.
 Transfer the settings for each binding from openhab.cfg to its new .cfg file, removing the binding name from the parameter.
 For example, the parameter `nest:refresh=300000` in openhab.cfg becomes `refresh=300000` in nest.cfg.